CreatorWorkflowsNow/lab_aemc/docs/170_Pipeline_Prod.md

 ---
 layout: default
-title: Configure Pipeline
+title: Pipeline in Prod
 nav_order: 170
 ---

-# Configure Pipeline
+# Configure the Pipeline in Prod
 {: .d-inline-block }
 WORK IN PROGRESS
 {: .label .label-yellow }